imagirom/ConfNets/confnets/models/README.md

 Current structure of the U-Net Skeleton:
 ![U-Net_structure.jpg](../../diagrams/UNet.jpg)
-Make sure to add an appropriate final layer via the `final_activation` argument if you do not want your model to end with an activation function.
+By default, the final layer is a 1x1 convolution without normalization or activation function.